 Bruce Lee said, “The successful warrior is the average man, but with laser-like focus.”

-What he should have added is, laser-like focus on what’s important.
+He should have added: laser-like focus on what’s important.

-Because, it’s not enough to just know what actions are most important.
-We need discipline and systems to not get caught up in things that are urgent and demanding immediate attention, but aren’t important in the long term.
+Because, you know what’s most important, don’t you — what actions will move the needle in your business.
+And yet you get caught up in things that are urgent and demanding immediate attention, but not that important in the long term.

-Like one of my CEO clients who ran a real estate development firm and was having conversations about what size dogs should be allowed on the properties.
-Having “dog” conversations became shorthand for tasks he shouldn’t be working on.
+Like my CEO client who runs a real estate development firm and found himself having too many low-priority conversations, like what size dogs should be allowed on the properties.

-Or the visionary CEO who answered the phone to take a (small!) customer order and then got caught up in sending the W9 form instead of delegating the follow-up to someone on her team.
+Or the tech founder who answered the phone to take a (small!) customer order and then got caught up in sending the order form herself, instead of delegating the follow-up to someone on her team.

-This is normal and human.
-First, our brain reacts to urgency as if it’s a survival threat.
-It doesn’t make much distinction between “email from client!” and “hair is on fire!”
+Also, your brain will always react to urgency as if it’s a survival threat.
+It doesn’t make much distinction between “client has question about new feature” and “HAIR IS ON FIRE!”